Bushveld Minerals: An invitation to Bushveld Minerals and Bushveld Energy's interactive webinar Vanadium 101 on May 3, 2018

 Time: 13:00 (GMT+1) / 14:00 (SAST)

-If you have a question you would like to be answered during the webinar, please send an email to info@bushveldminerals.com.
-Pre-register and access the webinar https://edge.media-server.com/m6/p/i2wo6bk9
+If you have a question you would like to be answered during the webinar, please send an email to info@bushveldminerals.com (mailto:info@bushveldminerals.com).
+Pre-register and access the webinar https://edge.media-server.com/m6/p/i2wo6bk9 (https://edge.media-server.com/m6/p/i2wo6bk9)

 ABOUT BUSHVELD MINERALS LIMITED